-{\it Introduction}~: Andreev reflection~(AR) is the scattering process by which a current flows across the interface of a normal metal~(NM) and a superconductor~(SC) when an external bias across the interface is applied in the subgap regime.
+Andreev reflection~(AR) is the scattering process by which a current flows across the interface of a normal metal~(NM) and a superconductor~(SC) when an external bias across the interface is applied in the subgap regime.
 The Cooper-pair current in the superconductor draws equal contributions from the electron and hole channels of the normal metal.
 This phenomenon, first discovered by Andreev~\cite{andr64} has been extensively studied theoretically and experimentally for several decades~\cite{btk,kasta,mfexp}.

-AR has played an important role in observing transport signatures of exotic Majorana fermions in mesoscopic systems~\cite{mfexp}.
+AR has played an important role in the observation of transport signatures of exotic Majorana fermions in mesoscopic systems~\cite{mfexp}.
 In addition, recent advances in cold-atomic systems promise new testbeds where theoretical findings~\cite{ar-like,ochamon06} related to Andreev reflection can be demonstrated experimentally~\cite{domanski11}.
-Crossed Andreev reflection~(cAR) is a phenomenon closely related to AR which happens in a system consisting of two normal metals attached to a superconductor~\cite{melin09,beckmann04,kueisun,melin04,yamas03a,rein13, yeyati-em,he13,car-graphene, chen15,cht03,russo05,byer95,deuts00}.
-An electron incident on the SC from the first~normal~metal~(NM1) gets absorbed into the SC as a Cooper-pair, absorbing the second electron of the Cooper-pair from the second~normal~metal~(NM2), resulting in a hole current in the second normal metal.
-The phenomenon of cAR is closely related to the production of non-locally entangled electrons by splitting Cooper pairs from the SC, the detection and enhancement of which has seen lot of theoretical~\cite{cps-th} and experimental interest~\cite{cps-das,cps-schindele}.
-However, cAR is accompanied by electron tunneling~(ET) where the electron from the NM1 tunnels into the NM2 as an electron. cAR is typically masked in simple NM-SC-NM systems due to a dominant ET~\cite{melin09}.
+Crossed Andreev reflection~(cAR) is a phenomenon closely related to AR and occurs in a system consisting of two normal metals attached to a superconductor~\cite{melin09,beckmann04,kueisun,melin04,yamas03a,rein13, yeyati-em,he13,car-graphene, chen15,cht03,russo05,byer95,deuts00}.
+An electron incident on the SC from the first~normal~metal~(NM1) gets absorbed into the SC as a Cooper-pair, absorbing the second electron of the Cooper-pair from the second~normal~metal~(NM2), resulting in a hole current in NM2.
+The phenomenon of cAR is closely related to the production of non-locally entangled electrons by splitting Cooper pairs from the SC, the detection and enhancement of which has seen a lot of theoretical~\cite{cps-th} and experimental interest~\cite{cps-das,cps-schindele}.
+However, cAR is accompanied by electron tunneling~(ET) where the electron from NM1 tunnels into NM2 as an electron. cAR is typically masked in simple NM-SC-NM systems due to dominant ET~\cite{melin09}.
 A negative differential transconductance between NM1 and NM2 is a definite signature of cAR.